-In this short post I would like to share with you my ideas, how can we use the Hydrogen-alpha filter to solar observations during exceptional situations.
+In this short post, I would like to share with you my ideas, on how can we use the Hydrogen-alpha filter for solar observations during exceptional situations.

 The situations, that I am going to take into account are mostly solar eclipses, but also internal planet transits.
-We have less than 2 months to Mercury transit from now, a solar eclipse (in this case, even smallish, partial) occur around every half a year.
-Unfortunately, we won’t see the Venus transit across the solar disk soon, however… read this text to the end and think about other forthcoming possibilities to capture a similar phenomenon.
+We have less than 2 months to Mercury transit from now, and a solar eclipse (in this case, even smallish, partial) occurs around every half a year.
+Unfortunately, we won’t see Venus transit across the solar disk soon, however… read this text to the end and think about other forthcoming possibilities to capture a similar phenomenon.

 1. HYDROGEN-ALPHA (H-ALPHA) FILTER – WHAT IT IS?

-H-alpha filter is a specific deep-red spectral line with a wavelength of 658nm in the ear, belonging to the Balmer series.
-Balmer series represents one of a six hydrogen spectral series, that describe the hydrogen atom spectral line emissions.
+The h-alpha filter is a specific deep-red spectral line with a wavelength of 658nm in the ear, belonging to the Balmer series.
+Balmer series represents one of six hydrogen spectral series, that describe the hydrogen atom spectral line emissions.
 The visible spectrum of light produced by hydrogen feature 4 wavelengths: 410nm, 434nm, 486nm, and 656nm.
 For the astronomical observations, the most important is the last one – 656.28nm, which is responsible for the aforementioned deep-red spectral line.
-This line is developed when the electrons pass from the second to the third atom orbit, giving the output wavelength 656.28nm (Pic.
+This line is developed when the electrons pass from the second to the third atom orbit, giving the output wavelength of 656.28nm (Pic.
 1).

 Unlike white-solar filters, the H-alpha one gives us the opportunity to observe the remarkable and dynamic features of the most external parts of the solar atmosphere.
-To the phenomena, that remain invisible without H-alpha filter we can include: solar plages, prominences, filaments and from time to time also solar flares.
-The purpose of this text assigns the biggest importance for solar prominences, being usually extended outside of the visible solar disk likewise we see during total solar eclipses.
+To the phenomena, that remain invisible without an H-alpha filter we can include: solar plages, prominences, filaments and from time to time also solar flares.
+The purpose of this text assigns the biggest importance to solar prominences, being usually extended outside of the visible solar disk likewise we see during total solar eclipses.

 2. OBSERVATION OF THE SUN WITH H-ALPHA – EXAMPLES